Travis Mills: 2016–present: Signing to First Access Entertainment, While You Wait and Girlfriends

 On January 22, 2016, Travis announced the release of his new single, called "Don't Need Much".
 The song was released through Republic Records, which was made available for streaming on SoundCloud on the same day of release.
 The beat from "Don't Need Much" was sampled from a single named "Drank & Drugs", performed by Dutch rappers Lil' Kleine and Ronnie Flex.
 Travis signed a new label deal with First Access Entertainment and released his fourth EP under the label, titled While You Wait on April 8, 2016.
 The EP contains six tracks.
 Travis walked in the New York and Paris fashion shows in July 2016, and was named one of the best dressed by GQ Magazine.

 In 2020, Mills formed the band Girlfriends with Nick Gross, with the duo citing Blink-182, 5 Seconds of Summer and All Time Low as the band's musical influences.
 The band released their first self-titled album on October 23, 2020 featuring 14 tracks.
-The production led by John Feldmann was a success with almost 20 songs being written in a few months.
 The band's second album, (E)motion Sickness, was released on June 17, 2022.

+In March 2023, girlfriends released the single "Over My Dead Body" via Big Noise.